-3. Outstanding Graphic Novel: A nomination for this category is for previously unpublished material of substantial length intended to be read as a single work.
+Graphic Novel – A nomination for this category is for previously unpublished material of substantial length intended to be read as a single work.
 Graphic novels are distinguished from individual comics by being generally over 48 pages and are usually case or perfect bound.

 Promising New Talent – A person nominated in this category should be someone new to the industry whose work deserves more recognition than it currently receives.
 New to the industry includes up to 4 years of school training plus 1 year after leaving college.
 Past nominees for the Ignatz Award cannot be nominated in this category.
 Nominations should include the title of the individual’s latest work.

 Story – This category is for outstanding storytelling in a comic.
 This may be an individual issue within a series, a one shot or a single story within an anthology.